clcoffey/innershift.github.io/content/english/coaching.md

     link : "https://cal.com/cristina-coffey"

 step1:
-  title : "🪷 Step 1 — The Alignment Call"
+  title_step1 : "🪷 Step 1 — The Alignment Call"
   subtitle : "(Free Introductory Session)" steps :
-    title : "If this is your first time working with me, we'll begin with an Alignment Call. <br>This 30-minute session is:" content1 : |
+    title_step1_1 : "If this is your first time working with me, we'll begin with an Alignment Call. <br>This 30-minute session is:" content1 : |
       - A gentle exploration of what brings you here
       - A chance to experience the work in real time